![[horizontal rule]](acdhr.gif)

 supervisor in the chain of authority (director, department/unit

-directly to the chief financial officer.
+directly to the executive vice president, treasurer, and chief financial officer (CFO).

 - Employees need not report misuse to their direct supervisors if